keboola/developers-docs/extend/custom-science/index.md

 ## Adding parameters

 ###Step 1
-You can pass the application an arbitrary set of parameters:
+You can pass the application an arbitrary set of parameters, in the following example we choose to use parameter `multiplier`

+	# intialize application
+	library('keboola.r.docker.application')
+	app <- DockerApplication$new('/data/')
+	app$readConfig()

 	# read input
 	data <- read.csv("/data/in/tables/source.csv");